pnavaro/HOODESolver.jl/docs/src/quickstart.md

 ## Exit arguments

-As an output, a structure of type `HOODEODESolution`.
+As an output, a structure of type `HOODESolution`.
 This structure can be seen as a function of t, it can also be seen as an array of size $N_t + 1$.
 This structure also contains the `absprec` and `relprec` fields which are the absolute and relative precisions, respectively, calculated.

 ### Example